synacktiv/bip/doc/gui/plugin.rst

     the scope of the module before calling the constructor and :meth:`BipPlugin.load` method.
-This should work in most case however it can create problem in case the plugins are define in a different scope than the one of their module (for exemple inside a function).
+This should work in most case however it can create problem in case the plugins are define in a different scope than the one of their module (for example inside a function).

 Registering activities
 ----------------------